-179 Planning policies and decisions should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
+- 170 Planning policies and decisions should contribute to and enhance the natural and local environment by: - e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability.
+Development should, wherever possible, help to improve local environmental conditions such as air quality; - 181 Planning policies and decisions should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
 Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement.
 So far as possible these opportunities should be considered at the plan-making stage, to ensure a strategic approach and limit the need for issues to be reconsidered when determining individual applications.
 Planning decisions should ensure that any new development in Air Quality Management Areas and Clean Air Zones is consistent with the local air quality action plan.

-The following draft paragraph outlines the relationship between the planning process and the environmental permitting system
+The following paragraph outlines the relationship between the planning process and the environmental permitting system:

-181 The focus of planning policies and decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
+183 The focus of planning policies and decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
 Planning decisions should assume that these regimes will operate effectively.
 Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities.

-The following draft paragraphs recognise the impact of traffic on air quality and health and the benefits of sustainable transport modes d) the environmental impacts of traffic and transport infrastructure can be identified, assessed and taken into account - including appropriate opportunities for mitigation and for net gains in environmental quality;
+The following paragraphs recognise the impact of traffic on air quality and health and the benefits of sustainable transport modes

-103 Transport issues should be considered from the earliest stages of plan-making and development proposals, so that:
+102 Transport issues should be considered from the earliest stages of plan-making and development proposals, so that: